Off to hospital: Auckland mayoral candidate clashes with 'drunk or drugged' driver

 Police said a 21-year-old man was arrested and faces charges of wilful damage, assault, careless driving and excess breath alcohol.
 He will face court next week.

-Lord has run for Auckland mayor several times, coming third in the 2019 election.
+This is Lord's second run for Auckland mayor - he came third in the 2019 election.
 A recent Ratepayers' Alliance-Curia poll had him in fifth place on 16 per cent, behind Efeso Collins, Leo Molloy, Viv Beck and Wayne Brown.

 The former engineer and media consultant said his goals for the city include focusing on core services and cutting spending on contractors and "niceties" like public art.